Our group is currently working on the following projects:

 Funded by: the DFG

 One of the most topical questions in science and one of the issues of greatest concern to society is how life on earth will respond to climate change.
 This is particularly important for species living in polar areas where the most rapid and profound changes are occurring.
 However, predicting species responses requires a detailed understanding of the genetic basis of variation in individual fitness.
-Our recent study in Nature has shown that climate change is exerting increasingly strong viability selection on an Antarctic fur seal population, specifically on homozygous offspring.
+Our recent study in Nature has shown that climate change is exerting increasingly strong viability selection on an Antarctic fur seal population, specifically against relatively homozygous offspring.
 However, it is actually marine invertebrates that are at the greatest risk under future climate change scenarios due to the warming and acidification of the World’s oceans.
-Consequently, together with Prof Lloyd Peck and Dr Melody Clark of the British Antarctic Survey, we have begun to apply genomic tools to elucidate the mechanisms by which Antarctic marine invertebrates may respond to environmental change.
-One of our projects is using a novel approach based on heated settlement panels to assess the in situ effects of warming on early community development in polar seas.
-By heating panels by +1°C or +2°C compared to controls, we are simulating predicted oceanic warming for the coming 50 and 100 years.
-We aim to quantify the characteristics of successful organisms under elevated temperatures by measuring growth rates, competitive ability and upper physiological limits.
-Focusing on three common polychaete species, we will also evaluate genetic differences between individuals growing on the control and heated treatments using transcriptional profiling to quantify heat shock responses and to screen functional genetic polymorphisms.
+Consequently, together with Prof Lloyd Peck and Prof Melody Clark of the British Antarctic Survey, we have begun to apply genomic tools to elucidate the mechanisms by which Antarctic marine invertebrates may respond to environmental change.
+For example, we recently used reciprocal transplant experiments together with transcriptome sequencing to investigate the molecular basis of phenotypic plasticity in an Antarctic limpet, Nacella concinna.
+We are also using a novel approach based on heated settlement panels to assess the in situ effects of warming on marine encrusting communities in polar seas.
+We recently reported in Nature Communications that Antarctic encrusting communities fail to acclimate to 18 months of localised warming to either +1 °C or +2 °C above ambient temperature.

 Funded by: Natural Environment Research Council